Overview

 8. Once I enroll at UC Davis, can I take elective units that are not listed in the program materials?

-Yes, you may take other electives, but you must do this in consultation and with the approval of your advisor.
+Yes, you may take other electives, but you must do this in consultation and with the approval of your faculty advisor.

 Back to top